-Lands End is a must go to place with attractions for all the family including Greeb Farm which is 200 years old, Shopping, interactive experiences and exhibitions.
+Lands End - is a must go to place with attractions for all the family including Greeb Farm which is 200 years old, Shopping, interactive experiences and exhibitions.

-Get your Lands End gifts here, a vast range to choose from including locally-made piece of jewellery perhaps, or something from the wide selection of toys, books and pottery.
+Land's End Shops - come and get your Lands End gifts here, a vast range to choose from including locally-made piece of jewellery perhaps, or something from the wide selection of toys, books and pottery.
 Clothing from big names is also available her to.

-A great place to have a meal or just a quick bite, with plenty of cafes and kiosks serving a wide variety of food.
+Land's End Restaurant - is a great place to have a meal or just a quick bite, with plenty of cafes and kiosks serving a wide variety of food.
 At lunchtime or evening meal you can go to the Land’s End Restaurant & Bar, for a great choice in the family-friendly self-service restaurant.

-The coastal landscape is notoriously wild, with offshore rocks, rock arches and sea stacks.
+Land's End Nature - the coastal landscape is notoriously wild, with offshore rocks, rock arches and sea stacks.
 Most of the rock that Lands End sits on is made of granite.
 Keep an eye open for Gannets, Fulmars, Kittiwakes, Shags, Razorbills and even the Cornish Chough, once extinct in the county but now making a welcome return.

-The End to End challenge from Land’s End to John O’Groats (or vice versa) is a remarkable journey covering the entire length of Great Britain.
+End to End - challenge from Land’s End to John O’Groats (or vice versa) is a remarkable journey covering the entire length of Great Britain.
 An 800 mile journey at a speed of 6,000mph, taking in all the roads between the two points.